PTC is pleased to announce our intensive unit for 2018, 'Communicating for Ministry in a Distracted World.'

 How the Culture of Distraction Should Inform Sermon Preparation

 Can't view the timetable?
-Click here for a pdf version.
+Click here for a printer friendly pdf version.

 This unit is available to attend for audit, or can be taken for credit towards a degree at any ACT affiliated college.